 Should the A's leave California, I think the organization will persevere better than a vast majority would.
 Dave Kaval and Billy Beane may be the brightest executive tandem in Major League Baseball today.
 That, and the NFL's Raiders moving from Oakland to the very same city helps in the same way a transition to a new school is eased by having an older sibling with you.

-Meanwhile, on Florida's Gulf Coast...
+Meanwhile, On Florida's Gulf Coast...

 The unequivocal best-case scenario for the Rays is to stay.
 They've only known one home, so this is a very different situation than Oakland.
 Now, the flip side to that argument is that the organization has only existed for 25 years.
 The A's were still comfortably Philadelphia's at the same point in their timeline.
 Thus, things can obviously change (and change again).
 Nothing is set in stone, especially in Florida.